v1605/zaparoo-esp32-pn532-fork/README.md

 * [Zaparoo Esp32 Launch Api](https://github.com/ZaparooProject/zaparoo-esp32-launch-api)

 ## Setup
-1. If you haven't already, downalod and install Ardunio Studio.
+1. If you haven't already, downalod and install Arduino Studio.
 2. Install the above Libaries.
 3. Clone/Download the repository and open ZaparooEsp32.ino in Arunido Studio.
 4. Select your board and port, located in the Tools menu.
 If you do not have options for an Esp32, follow these [instrustions](https://docs.sunfounder.com/projects/umsk/en/latest/03_esp32/esp32_start/03_install_esp32.html) for installing the board configurations.